Morning Glory Varieties: 17 Types of Morning Glories

 The flying saucer will be perfect if you want a stand-out morning glory with large blooms.
 This pretty flower has 5-inch periwinkle blossoms striped with white and a yellow throat that perfectly contrasts the blue.

 The flying saucer has heart-shaped leaves and can twine up to 10 feet on a trellis or in a container.
-As an annual variety, you’ll want to plant in spring after the final frost.
+As annual morning glory varieties, you’ll want to plant in spring after the final frost.
 Then, you’ll get flowers starting in mid-summer.

 Heavenly Blue